 The impact that this stress cycle has on my mental well-being became even more evident to me about two years ago.
 At that time, I had been experiencing an incredible amount of stress for more than two years.
 Everything was building up and I was certain that the stress-fuelled anxiety I was experiencing was a sure sign of mental illness.

 After meeting with a mental health professional, however, I found that it wasn’t mental illness I was suffering from: It was stress.
 And loneliness.
-And stress caused by the loneliness.
+And stress is caused by loneliness.
 (Read the full story here.)

 Since then, I have taken steps to decrease my mental stress.
 And I have found ways to shake off at least some of my loneliness and isolation.
 And, importantly, I haven’t experienced any anxiety attacks since then!
 However, I still experience stress.
 Only now it is more about deadlines and workloads than sadness and anxiety.
-But that doesn’t mean I that the stress doesn’t threaten to cause me mental challenges.
+But that doesn’t mean that the stress doesn’t threaten to cause me mental challenges.

 And, of course, some of my obsessive-compulsive quirks can lead to mental challenges, too.
 Especially when it comes to how far I will push myself to succeed in whatever challenge or goal I’ve set.

 Like many people, I like to push myself to my limits and a bit beyond.
-If I set a goal, I need to exceed it—simply meeting a goal is not good enough.
-I have a need to prove something (to myself and/or to whoever told me I couldn’t do something).
+If I set a goal, I need to exceed it – simply meeting a goal is not good enough.
+I need to prove something (to myself and/or to whoever told me I couldn’t do something).
 And that means that I push myself to my limits (and beyond) and then I want to go further and further still.
 Because I fear the moment I stop I will lose the momentum to get going again.
 Because I fear the moment I stop I will be viewed as lazy or unmotivated or incapable.
 So I don’t rest.
 Because rest is what you do when you don’t have something important to do.

 Over the past several months, this pattern of behaviour has been my downfall.
-I had set myself a list of goals for my PhD and for my running and fitness goals.
+I had set myself a list of goals for my PhD and my running and fitness goals.

 On the PhD side, I was determined to get a tremendous amount of work done.
 And each time I came to a difficult part, I tried to work harder and convinced myself that I just needed to power through.
 Every waking moment was spent thinking about my thesis.
 Many of my sleeping moments were spent dreaming about my thesis.
 And many of my should-be-sleeping-but-wide-awake moments were spent feeling stressed and anxious about my thesis.
 And when I tried to relax, my time was spent feeling guilty because I wasn’t working on my thesis.